 Who can do the work?

-If you are operating a business on a commercial structure or commercial use site, a licensed plumbing contractor must purchase the permit and do the work.
+If you operate a business in a commercial structure or at a commercial use site, a licensed plumbing contractor must buy the permit and do the work.

 Contractors must have a license to work in Oregon.
 The Oregon Construction Contractors Board (CCB) issues licenses to contractors.
 The permit application (below) and their company materials must list the license number.
 Need help finding a contractor?
 The CCB website has good tips on how to search for one.

 Commercial plumbing permit fees

 Based on the scope of work, the fees are listed on the plumbing application (below).
 On the application you will need to describe the scope of work and provide a detailed list of all plumbing work.
 If you have questions, please call the Commercial Inspections Plumbing.

 Apply for a commercial plumbing permit

 Call the Trade Permits Information phone number if you have questions about getting a permit.
 You can also submit your completed application by email.